courtneyjkeeler/grex-telescope.github.io/docs/software/server_setup.md

 Then, using [winbox](www.mikrotik.com/download/winbox.exe) connect to localhost, select `files` on the left, and upload [this config file](../assets/GReX_Switch.backup).
 This should trigger a reboot.

+## Raspberry Pi

+We prepared the RPi image using the standard [raspbain lite OS](https://www.raspberrypi.com/software/operating-systems/).
+As part of the initial image creation, we set the hostname to `grex-pi` and enabled password-based SSH.

+Using `raspi-config`, we did the following:
+- disabled the serial login shell
+- enabled the hardware serial interface

+Then, we disabled the hardware's radios by modifying the `config.txt` file [like so](https://raspberrytips.com/disable-wifi-raspberry-pi/).

+Then, we configured the Pi to have the static IP address of `192.168.0.2` by following [this](https://www.makeuseof.com/raspberry-pi-set-static-ip/)